w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::warning Time limit

 If nobody claims your staking rewards within 84 eras, then you will not be able to claim them and they will be lost.
 Additionally, if the validator unbonds all their own stake, any pending payouts will also be lost.
-Since unbonding takes {{ polkadot: 28 days :polkadot }}{{ kusama: 7 days :kusama }}, nominators should check if they have pending payouts at least this often.
+Since unbonding takes {{ polkadot: <RPC network="polkadot" path="query.staking.bondingDuration" defaultValue={28}/> days :polkadot }}{{ kusama: <RPC network="kusama" path="query.staking.bondingDuration" defaultValue={7}/> days :kusama }}, nominators should check if they have pending payouts at least this often.

 :::